Carl Oglesby: The Yankee and Cowboy War

 Oglesby wrote several books on the assassination of John F. Kennedy and the various competing theories that sought to explain it.
 In the first of these books, The Yankee and Cowboy War (1976), he proposed a new analytic framework for understanding recent U.S. history.
 He said the JFK assassination, Watergate scandal, and downfall of President Nixon represented "the violent eruptions of a deeper struggle of rival power elites identified here as Yankees and Cowboys."
-According to his argument, a post-World War II schism arose in the U.S. ruling class between (a) traditional Eastern conservative "Yankees" (bankers mostly)—exemplified by Nelson Rockefeller, Henry Cabot Lodge, John Kennedy, Clark Clifford, and Averill Harriman—and (b) hard-right Sun Belt "Cowboys" (oil and aerospace magnates)—exemplified by H. L. Hunt, Clint Murchison, Howard Hughes, Lyndon Johnson, Barry Goldwater, and Richard Nixon.
+According to his argument, a post-World War II schism arose in the U.S. ruling class between (a) traditional Eastern conservative "Yankees" (bankers mostly)—exemplified by Nelson Rockefeller, Henry Cabot Lodge, John Kennedy, Clark Clifford, and Averell Harriman—and (b) hard-right Sun Belt "Cowboys" (oil and aerospace magnates)—exemplified by H. L. Hunt, Clint Murchison, Howard Hughes, Lyndon Johnson, Barry Goldwater, and Richard Nixon.
 Using this framework, JFK's murder was an assertion of power by the Cowboys who wanted rapid escalation of U.S. involvement in Vietnam.
-In summarizing the book, Kirkus Reviews depicted Oglesby as believing that JFK was killed by "a rightist conspiracy formed out of anti-Castro Cuban exiles, the Syndicate, and a Cowboy oligarchy, supported by renegade CIA and FBI agents."
+In characterizing the book, Kirkus Reviews depicted Oglesby as believing that JFK was killed by "a rightist conspiracy formed out of anti-Castro Cuban exiles, the Syndicate, and a Cowboy oligarchy, supported by renegade CIA and FBI agents."

+Other writings

 During the 1970s and '80s, Oglesby befriended New Orleans District Attorney Jim Garrison and contributed the Afterword, "Is the Mafia Theory a Valid Alternative?", to Garrison's 1988 book On the Trail of the Assassins.
+Oglesby wrote that he believed that the assassination was a politically motivated, CIA-orchestrated operation: "Its purpose was to stop J.F.K.'s movement toward détente in the Cold War, and it succeeded in doing that.
+It must therefore be regarded as a palace coup d'état.
+Oswald was an innocent man craftily set up to take the blame."

 As a journalist, Oglesby covered the filming of Oliver Stone's JFK and commented on the extraordinary mainstream media scrutiny the film received while in production.
+He contributed the foreword to Dick Russell's 1992 book The Man Who Knew Too Much about Richard Case Nagell and was interviewed for the documentary Beyond 'JFK': The Question of Conspiracy, released the same year.
+Oglesby also published a book of his own in 1992, Who Killed JFK?, a short volume in which he summarized his twenty years of research into the events of November 22, 1963:

+This book will prove to you that the official stories of what happened that day cannot possibly be true, that Kennedy was killed by a conspiracy and that the government of the United States has been—and still is—involved in covering up that conspiracy.